 Lithuania Summer Law Program — Apply

 The program is open to law students, lawyers, and other legal professionals interested in studying in Lithuania.
 Students from foreign law schools, including students from the host institution VMU, are also eligible and invited to enroll in the program.
 Enrollment will be limited to 80 students.
 It is anticipated that student participants will come from the U.S. and other parts of the world, but especially from Lithuania and neighboring European countries, such as Latvia, Estonia, Poland, Belarus, and Ukraine.
-We expect approximately 30 non-U.S. students for the 2015 program year.
-Students from the United States of America, enrolling in the summer program for credit toward a J.D. degree, must have completed at least one year of full or part-time law study at an ABA-approved law school or a law school described in ABA Standard 505.
+We expect approximately 30 non-U.S. students for the 2016 program year.
+Students from the United States of America, enrolling in the summer program for credit toward a J.D. degree, must have completed at least one year of full or part-time law study at an ABA-approved law school.

 Other students enrolling in the summer program must have completed at least one year of law study in a program which, after it is successfully completed, would enable them to practice in the main legal professions (as judge, attorney, or prosecutor) in their home country; also, they must provide sufficient evidence showing their proficiency in English.

 All students must be in good standing at their home institution.
 Students from Texas Tech and VMU will not need to furnish a letter from their dean or registrar certifying their good standing, as the registrar at those students’ institutions will certify that they are eligible to attend.
 Students from other schools must provide a letter or certificate of good standing signed by a dean or registrar.

 Participants in our 2016 program included: